This post may contain affiliate links. Read our disclosure policy here.

 How to Make Chocolate Baked Oatmeal

-In a blender, add the milk, banana, melted butter, maple syrup, egg, and vanilla.
-Blend until the mixture is smooth. - Mix dry ingredients
+Blend the milk, banana, melted butter, maple syrup, egg, and vanilla until the mixture is smooth. - Make the batter.

-Pour the wet ingredients into the dry ingredient bowl, and with a wooden spoon, combine. - Transfer
+Combine the oats, cocoa powder, baking powder, and salt in a bowl for even distribution.
+Then pour the wet ingredients into the dry ingredient bowl and, with a wooden spoon, combine. - Transfer the mixture.

-Transfer the oat mixture to the prepared baking dish, and distribute the oats evenly in the pan with the spoon.
-Top with chocolate chips and incorporate them in the batter, leaving a few on top for some chocolatey goodness. - Bake
+Distribute the oat mixture in a greased baking dish, top with chocolate chips, and incorporate them in the batter, leaving a few on top for some chocolatey goodness. - Bake for 30 minutes.

-Bake for 30 minutes until the oatmeal in the middle has set.
-Remove from the oven. - Serve
+Bake until the oatmeal in the middle has set.
+Remove from the oven and serve with a drizzle of peanut butter and your favorite oatmeal toppings.

+To prep this recipe ahead, combine the dry ingredients in the baking dish; then, blend the wet ingredients and refrigerate overnight.
 The next morning, pour the wet mix into the baking dish and combine it with the dry ingredients using a wooden spoon.
 Add the chocolate chips to the batter and bake.
-A warm dish of goodness will come out of the oven for the most delicious breakfast!

 How to Store and Reheat Leftovers

-Chocolate Baked Oatmeal leftovers can be refrigerated for up to 4 days.
-To reheat, microwave each portion in a bowl for 1 minute until warm –sometimes, I like to add a little milk since oats get denser when they cool.
+Leftovers can be refrigerated for up to 4 days.
+To reheat, microwave each portion of chocolate baked oatmeal in a bowl for 1 minute until warm –sometimes, I like to add a little milk since oats get denser when they cool.
 This oatmeal does not freeze well.

-If you can’t get enough of baked oats for breakfast, I feel you.
-That’s why I have more healthy and delicious recipes for you, like my 5-star Blueberry Baked Oatmeal.
-Yummy!
-This Pumpkin Baked Oatmeal recipe and this one with cranberries are Thanksgiving classics at my place, but I know you’ll want to enjoy them year-round!
+I have more healthy and delicious recipes for you, like my 5-star blueberry baked oatmeal.
+This pumpkin baked oatmeal and this one with cranberries are Thanksgiving classics, but I know you’ll want to enjoy them year-round!

 Chocolate Baked Oatmeal (5 min prep)